-Q: Can snails outgrow or leave their shell?
-A: No. They can’t, the shell is always present from the onset of their development.
-It is always attached to the snail, grows with the snail in a spiral shape.
+Can snails eventually outgrow or shed their shells as they mature?
+A: No. They are unable to because the shell has always been there since the beginning of their development.
+It remains permanently attached to the snail and spirals upward alongside the snail as they grow.

 If you’ve seen a snail without a shell, you’re looking at the snail’s cousin, the slug, which usually doesn’t have a shell.
 The empty shells you have lying around are those of snails that are dead.

 Snails don’t outgrow their shell!
 They don’t even move into new ones.
 If fall out of the shell, they are bound to die soon.

 Calcium intake is efficient for maintaining the health of the snail as well as the strength of the snail’s shell.

 There about forty-three thousands of the species of snails like the freshwater snails, the land seas and the sea snails.

 Why do snails come out of their shell?

 The environment of snail determines if or nor a snail will stick its head out of its shell.
 If the its night, or cloudy, or if it has just rained, the snail will not only stick its head out, but can break out of its shell in the company of a slimy looking mucus it produces with which it moves safely from one place to another place.

 Species of snails leave their shells in search for food.
 The snail’s tentacles contain the neurons from the olfactory which gives it a sense of taste and smell with which it finds food.